avsm/perscon.net/overview/index.md

 <img class="alignright picture" src="/graffle/stage2.png" alt="Your many data sources" />

-Personal Containers is a research program solving the impediments towards gaining control of our personal data: data *about us* and data *by us*.
+Personal Containers is a research program solving the impediments towards gaining control of our personal data, both *about us* and *by us*, over our lifetimes.

 A complete solution will entail solving a wide range of challenges, from social to economic to policy, in addition to the technical.
 The